abadger/stellarmagnate/docs/events.rst

     :arg string username: The name of the user attempting to login
     :arg string password: The password for the user

+.. py:function:: action.user.order(order: magnate.ui.event_api.Order)

+    Emitted when the user requests that a commodity be bought from a market.
+    Triggers one of :py:func:`market.{location}.purchased`, :py:func:`market.{location}.sold`, or
+    :py:func:`user.order_failure`.

+    :arg magnate.ui.event_api.Order order: All the details necessary to buy or sell this commodity.

+    .. seealso:: :py:class:`magnate.ui.event_api.Order`

 ------------